box/developer.box.com/content/pages/sign/30-request-options/70-in-person.md

 # In person signatures

-Imagine your application is used by a sales person when they are face to face with a customer and an immediate signature is required, for example, to subscribe to a service or to confirm a purchase.
+Imagine your application is used by a salesperson when they are face to face with a customer and an immediate signature is required, for example, to subscribe to a service or to confirm a purchase.

-In this case, the sales person can use your application to create a signature request and then hand over the device to the customer to sign the document, immediately closing the deal.
+In this case, the salesperson can use your application to create a signature request and then hand over the device to the customer to sign the document, immediately closing the deal.

 Doing this using the Box web application, for example from a template, is very straightforward.
-You set the signer or signers email so they can receive a copy of the signed document, flag them as in person, and as soon as you send the request, the sign interface opens requesting the signature for the first signer, then for the second signer, and so on.
+You set the signer or signers email so they can receive a copy of the signed document, flag them as in person, and as soon as you send the request, the Sign interface opens requesting the signature for the first signer, then for the second signer, and so on.

 In order to use this within your application, you need to create a signature